h1dz/Pen-Testing/README.md

 Use this to enumerate information on a linux machine to help discover vulnerabilities that lead to root access.

 ## winenum.ps1
 Contains a basic script to enumerate information from a windows machine (non malicous).
+The output is in a file called 0.txt that is base64 encoded.
+Remove code line 132,133,136 if you dont want the file encoded.
+The output file will be called 1.txt.

 ## web3num.sh
 Script to enumerate a url or IP.